shadow7692/5-HT/content/docs/mantras.md

 Long-term goals: (1) Occupational goals such as eye surgeon, businessman and father.
 (2) Relationship goals such as a great relationship with parents, a loyal brotherhood and a large diverse network of skilled individuals, only female friends that I consider close family, and a devoted, loyal, loving partner.
 (3) Material goals such as a minimal ultramodern house with a beautiful scenic view, and a few supercars.

 Short-term goals: (1) Achieve high marks, above 70%, in FFP exams.
 (2) Attain research positions and publications in the field of ophthalmology.
-(3) Build muscle and lose body fat.
+(3) Build an aesthetic body.
+(4) Improve daily health and nutrition.
+(5) Create a stream of income.

 Visualise yourself doing actions that will help you move closer towards these goals.
 If you don't know what actions to take, visualise yourself finding out.
 Visualise being successful with it.